 - Cabin dust/combination filter replacement

-These maintenance checks are by no means exhaustive.
-Your car will need more demanding maintenance as it ages.
-For example, it may need new spark plugs every 60,000 miles and coolant changing once every 150,000miles.
+Both these services are more or less basic maintenance checks that are by no means exhaustive.
+Your car will need more demanding maintenance as it clocks up the miles.
+For example, it may need new spark plugs every 30,000 miles and coolant changing once every two years.

-Keep in mind the cost of the maintenance cost depends on your car model, too.
-In general, you should expect the cost of the “C” model to be lower than the “S” model.
+Remember that the maintenance cost depends on your car model, too.
+In general, you should expect the cost of the “C class” model to be lower than the “S class” model.

-Below are the common Mercedes services and their cost according to YourMechanic
+Below are typical Mercedes services and their costs.

 What Are Common Mercedes Repairs?

-As your car ages, parts will gradually wear out.
-You should expect that to happen even to your superbly designed Mercedes.
-That is the time you will need to book an appointment with your repair shop professional.
+As your Star ages, parts will gradually wear out, and she’ll need some love.
 Below are the common Mercedes repairs and their estimated costs.

 |Common Repair||Estimated repair cost|